wp-plugins/classic-smilies/readme.txt

 Added bonus: Disables all "emoji" functionality in WordPress 4.2 and above.

 == Changelog ==

+= 1.3 =
+* Added additional code to remove the default 1em styling from smilies, which was added in WordPress 4.2.

 = 1.2 =
 * Updated emoji removal code for 4.2RC3.
 Should be the same code in 4.2 final.